 What is a copyright claim on YouTube?

 When you upload a video to YouTube that contains someone else’s copyright, your video is at risk of receiving a copyright claim.

-The person or company that owns the copyrighted content is most likely using YouTube’s Content ID tool.
-Content ID allows the copyright owners to protect and manage their copyrighted content on YouTube.
+The person or company that owns the copyrighted content is most likely using YouTube Content ID.
+Content ID is a tool provided by YouTube that allows the copyright holders to protect and manage their copyrighted content across YouTube.

 This is not necessarily a bad thing.
 The owners of the copyrighted content have invested their time and money into making this awesome song or video that you love and want to share with your friends and followers.
 Because they own it, they can decide what to do if someone uses it in their video.

 What happens when my video gets a copyright claim?

 If your video receives a copyright claim, you may receive an email from YouTube that looks like this:

 [YouTube] A copyright claim was created for content in “Your Video Title”

 And you will probably see a notice in your YouTube Studio dashboard alerting you to the copyright claim:

 The owner of the copyright can set their Content ID policy to either monetize, block, or track any videos on YouTube where their copyrighted material is detected.
 This means that when a video is uploaded to YouTube where their copyrighted content is detected, YouTube will apply their preferred policy to the user’s video.